 An Introduction to DeFi

-Decentralized Finance (DeFi) is a rapidly evolving space, offering blockchain-based financial applications that enable individuals and businesses to access various financial services, including lending, borrowing, trading, and earning interest without traditional financial institutions as intermediaries.
+Decentralized Finance (DeFi) is a rapidly evolving space.
+It offers blockchain-based financial applications that enable individuals and businesses to access various financial services, including lending, borrowing, trading, and earning interest, without traditional financial institutions as intermediaries.
+All of these activities occur on platforms called DeFi protocols.
 By leveraging smart contracts and decentralized networks, DeFi aims to create an open, transparent, and accessible financial system.

 In this guide, we will explore a variety of use cases for DeFi and their associated taxes, including: